 Published

-Swedish central government payments, as well as the central government budget balance, resulted in a surplus of SEK 164 billion in 2022.
-The Debt Office's forecast was a surplus of SEK 91 billion....
+Swedish central government payments resulted in a deficit of SEK 0,7 billion in October.
+The Debt Office's forecast was a deficit of SEK 4 billion.
+The difference is mainly due to lower net lending.

 The Debt Office's operations shall be characterized by an openness to the public and the media.
 The right of access to official business is a cornerstone of Swedish democracy.